Kandy Lake

 Kandy Lake (නුවර වැව), also known as Kiri Muhuda or the Sea of Milk, is an artificial lake in the heart of the hill city of Kandy, Sri Lanka, was built in 1807 by King Sri Wickrama Rajasinghe next to the Temple of the Tooth.
-Over the years, it was reduced in size.
-It is a protected lake, with fishing banned.
+It is a protected lake, with all fishing prohibited.

 History

 The lake in front of the Temple of the Tooth was formerly a stretch of paddy fields known as Tigolwela.
 It was converted to a lake by King Sri Wickrama Rajasinha in 1807.
 As there had been a pond named Kiri-muhuda (a "sea of milk") in the middle of the Tigolwela, the lake constructed subsequently too was named Kiri-muhuda.
 Deveda Moolacharya is considered the architect of the Kandy Lake.
 The king first built a dam across the paddy fields, starting from the Paththirippuwa (octagon) side, where the steps leading into the lake by the Mahamaluwa (Esplanade) are still visible, stretching across to the Poya-maluwa.
 The dam, upon which a roadway was constructed, allowed the king to go across to the Malwatte Vihare.
 According to D’Oyley, the dam was constructed between 1810 and 1812.

 There are numerous local legends and folklore regarding the lake.
 One such is that the small island at its centre was used by the king's harem for bathing and was connected to the palace by a secret tunnel.